 The SOAR model is being utilized in all 50 states and is a proven method for increasing SSI/SSDI approval ratings.
 Since established in 2005, SOAR has helped 22,863 persons experiencing or at risk for homelessness get public benefits faster and more efficiently.

-Please contact Andrew Dearing, Program Coordinator, at [email protected] if you have questions or would like more information.
+Please contact Ariel Peters, Program Assistant at HAWNY, at [email protected] if you have questions or would like more information.

 HAWNY supports increased access to housing and stability for those experiencing and at-risk of homelessness by promoting access to appropriate public benefits.
 SOAR is designed to facilitate this process by guiding case managers and applicants through the SSI/SSDI application process and initiating constant communication with the Social Security Administration (SSA) and Division of Disability Determination (DDD).
 A local process has been developed in WNY as a step by step instruction.
 The first step is to create a protective filing date by submitting a “Consent for release form” to your local SSA office.
 SOAR Process NY 10.2015